bibi21000/sphinxcontrib-osint/docs/install.rst

        quest

 Every page in sphinx must be included in a toctree.
-For giant some quest, it's possible to have a master toctree in index and secondary toctrees in pages referenced in the master one.
+For some quest, it's possible to have a master toctree in index and secondary toctrees in pages referenced in the master one.